alloyzeus/az-wall/README.md

             # cross-process API (cross-process API is disabled by default).
             # An instance of User will be created as the result of
             # an internal process.
+            #
+            # Operation API visibility options:
+            # - public: cross-process (intraprocess is implied). the
+            #   generator might generate a REST endpoint, a gRPC call
+            #   handler and/or others based on the configured protocols,
+            # - intraprocess: cross-module (exported; intramodule
+            #   is implied) within a process,
+            # - private (default): available within the same
+            #   module (unexported).
+            operation private
         }

         # The directives for the deletion of instances of the entity.